This page provides a comprehensive overview of the summer soccer league program for the U11 and higher age groups. You will find information on:

 - Club Fee: paid to the club at time of registration or utilizing our online automatic payment plan

 - Team Fee: paid to the team manager based on the team’s season plan

 - Uniform: approximately $130, purchased independently on a two-year cycle

-Club Fee Covers (according to charts above): team coach wages, team winter training indoor field rental, spring outdoor practice field rental, coach training and mentoring by club professional staff, winter goalkeeper training, MYSA dues, insurance, summer field rental, referees and officials, Minnesota State Cup entry fee, MYSA Summer State Championships tournament registration for qualifying teams, allowance for tournament registrations, practice shirt, and all club administrative costs.
+Club Fee Covers (per chart above): team coach wages, team winter training indoor field rental, spring outdoor practice field rental, coach training and mentoring by club professional staff, winter goalkeeper training, player registration, league registrations, insurance, summer field rental, referees and officials, Minnesota State Cup entry fee (for appropriate teams), Summer/Fall State Championship tournament registration for qualifying teams, allowance for tournament registrations (varies per tier, teams may exceed this depending on team plan and need to collect additional team fees), practice shirt, and all club administrative costs.